-By acceptance of this permit, the applicant agrees to comply with the recommendations contained in the "Geologic and Soils Engineering Exploration," prepared by Grover Hollingsworth and Associates, Inc., dated May 9, 2006.
+By acceptance of this permit, the applicant agrees to comply with the recommendations contained in each of the reports prepared by GeoSystems, Inc. for the site, including: "Geologic Observation for Proposed On-site Sewage Disposal System," dated September 26, 2006; Update Letter Addressing Current Grading Plan, dated April 8, 2004; "Response to Geologic and Geotechnical Engineering Review Sheets dated January 20, 1999 and January 21, 1999," dated October 8, 1999.; "Response to Geologic and Geotechnical Engineering Review Sheets," dated September 6, 1996.; "Updated Soils and Engineering Geologic Report for Proposed Residence and Guest House," dated August 30, 1995.
 These recommendations shall be incorporated into all final design and construction plans, including recommendations concerning grading, foundation, retaining walls, sewage disposal, and drainage.